ittner/newslinkrss/README.md

 ## Caveats

 Be very careful with escape characters!
-For the shell, it is recommended to use single quotes for regexes, so "\\" is not escaped.
-This is more confusing if your feed reader also use escape sequences but with different or conflicting rules (e.g. Newsboat uses "\\" as escapes but does not follow the same rules used by bash).
+In the shell, it is recommended to use single quotes for regexes, so "\\" is not escaped.
+This becomes more confusing if your feed reader also use escape sequences but with different or conflicting rules (e.g. Newsboat uses "\\" as escapes but does not follow the same rules used by bash).
 When in doubt, run the command in the shell or